 While we do not believe it is reasonable for the IOUs to determine minimum performance requirements for customer-owned EVSE, we do find it appropriate to require minimum safety standards for all equipment installed through these Rules.
 In 2018, the CPUC approved D.18-09-034, which, among other things, adopted the Small Utility Safety Requirements Checklist7 for CPUC-Approved Transportation Electrification Programs (Safety Checklist).
 This Safety Checklist identifies minimum safety standards that all EV charging equipment must meet in order for a small IOU TE program to install it.
 We find the IOUs clarification that qualified EVSE requirements would only apply to safety qualifications to be reasonable.
 However, as written, the IOUs' proposed Rules are vague in this regard.
-Within their Tier 1 AL, the IOUs should each update their proposed Rule to reflect the specific safety qualifications to which it is referring.
-If these safety qualifications go beyond, in any way, the TE Safety Checklist, the IOUs should include those qualifications as a proposal within their Tier 2 advice letter.
+Within their Tier 1 AL, the IOUs should each update their proposed Rule to align with safety requirements included in their Rule 15 and Rule 16, and to reflect the specific safety qualifications to which it is referring.
+If these safety qualifications go beyond, in any way, the requirements within the TE Safety Checklist related to utility-side infrastructure, the IOUs should include those qualifications as a proposal within their Tier 2 advice letter.